PowerDNS/simpleblob/README.md

 | Memory | ✖ | ✖ |

-## Limitations

-The interface currently does not support streaming of large blobs.
-In the future we may provide this by implementing `fs.FS` in the backend for reading, and a similar interface for writing new blobs.

 ## API Stability

 We support the last two stable Go versions, currently 1.22 and 1.23.